 A really common reason for a lack of desire is that there is unresolved conflict bubbling away in the background.

 Anger, disappointment or resentment are sure fire ways to deflate desire.
-If things are feeling a little frosty, it’s no wonder we’re not feeling like getting hot under the collar with our partner.
+If we usually want sex to feel close to our partner or we are turned on by giving pleasure and things are feeling a little frosty, it’s no wonder we’re not feeling like getting hot under the collar with our partner.

 Interestingly, we find that although conflict may exist in the relationship already and CAUSE a low libido, often arguments or pressure result as an EFFECT of a mismatch in desire in the relationship- so it becomes a self-perpetuating cycle.